Infection prevention and control is vital to the wellbeing of people who need care and support.

 Finding a learning provider

-If you’re looking for a learning provider to support you in this area, take a look at our online directory which features our endorsed providers – those who we recognise as delivering high quality learning and development to the social care sector.
+If you’re looking for a learning provider to support you in this area, take a look at our online directory which features our recommended learning providers – those who we recognise as delivering high quality learning and development to the social care sector.